cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 to `alpha` or not.
 On the path, the control bits add up to `1`, meaning only one evaluator will add the correction word to its XOF output.
-Off the path, either none or both evaluators add the correction word, and so the seeds at the next level.
+Off the path, either none or both evaluators add the correction word, and so the seeds at the next level stay the same.
 What remains is to turn the -- now pseudorandom -- values on the path to `alpha` into the desired `beta` values.
 This is done by sending *value correction words* to the evaluators, which are chosen such that when added with the pseudorandom shares at the `i`th node on the path to `alpha`, they add up to shares of `beta_i`.

 In the following two sections we describe the algorithms for key generation in full detail.